alpha-xone/xone/README.md

 # xone
-Frequently used functions for python time series analysis
+Frequently used functions for financial data analysis